lukaszraczylo/graphql-monitoring-proxy/README.md

 #### Note on websocket support

-Proxy in its current version 0.23.3 does not support websockets.
-If you need to proxy the websocket requests - you can use following trick whilst setting up the proxy.
-As I'm a big fan of Traefik - there's an example which works with the mentioned above combined deployment.
+**Native WebSocket Support Available!** Starting with version 0.27.0, the proxy includes native WebSocket support for GraphQL subscriptions.
+Enable it by setting `WEBSOCKET_ENABLE=true`.

+For backward compatibility or if you prefer routing WebSockets directly to your backend, you can use the Traefik configuration below:

 <details>
-  <summary>Click to show working Traefik Ingress Route example.</summary>
+  <summary>Click to show Traefik Ingress Route example for direct WebSocket routing.</summary>

 ```yaml
 apiVersion: traefik.containo.us/v1alpha1